SztainLab/DEL-iver/README.md

 ```

 What this script does:
-1. Reads DEL data and converts it to storage / memory efficient parquet format.
+1. Reads data and converts it to storage / memory efficient parquet format.
 2. Enumerates all building blocks and disynthon combinations possible within the data, as well as full molecules if desired.
-3. Computes the ECFP4 fingerprints of all building blocks (and optionally full molecules) in the DEL dataset.
+3. Computes the ECFP4 fingerprints of all building blocks (and optionally full molecules if specified) in the dataset.
-4. Splits the DEL dataset in 80/20 train/test split.
+4. Splits the dataset into 80/20 train/test splits.
-5. Trains the default building block ML model on the train split.
-If you wish to train any of the other models, uncomment the specified lines at the bottom of the script.
+5. Trains the default building block ML model on the train split. \*If you wish to train any of the other models, uncomment the specified lines at the bottom of the script.
+This is especially important if you are not using building blocks.\*
 7. Performs inference using the trained model on all of the molecules in the test dataset.
 8. If the script writes out a file or png, it will state where that file has been written.

 It outputs:
-1) Parquet files of the BB ECFP4 fingerprints
+1) Parquet files of the ECFP4 fingerprints
 2) Parquet files of the train and test datasets that result from the 80/20 train/test split
 3) The trained model as a `.pth` file
 4) A parquet file with the predicted binding probabilities of the model on the test set